Skip to main content

 12 structured tables, 3,059 rows encoding operator desk knowledge.

 Footnote: "operator deployment" refers to the operator's dealer group.
-This is not a third-party paying customer reference — it is a working product with an in-house reference site.
-For M&A purposes this is the equivalent of a design-partner deployment with a four-quarter operating history.
+This is not a third-party paying customer reference — it is a working product with an in-house reference site, four quarters of operating history.

 WHAT THE MOAT ACTUALLY IS